Theo James: Career

-In 2025, he starred in a dual lead role as the twin brothers Hal and Bill Shelburn in Oz Perkins's comedy horror The Monkey.
+In 2025, James starred in a dual lead role as the twin brothers Hal and Bill Shelburn in Oz Perkins's comedy horror The Monkey.

 Other ventures

 Outside his acting career, James was the singer and guitarist of the London-based band Shere Khan, which disbanded in 2012.
 In 2015, he became the brand ambassador for Hugo Boss fragrances for men, appearing in print ads and commercials, and has also appeared in the 2024 and 2025 Range Rover advertisements.
+James has supported UNHCR, the UN High Commissioner for Refugees, since 2016, and was appointed a Goodwill Ambassador in 2024.

 Personal life

-James is married to Ruth Kearney.
-They met at the Bristol Old Vic Theatre School and married at the Islington Town Hall on 25 August 2018.
-They have a daughter born in 2021 and a son born in September 2023.
+Since 2018, James has been married to actress Ruth Kearney.
+They met at the Bristol Old Vic Theatre School.
+The couple have two children.
 The family divide their time between Venice Beach, California, and London.

-In June 2016, James travelled to Greece with the United Nations High Commissioner for Refugees, where he met Syrian refugees and learned more about their situation.
-He has since been a supporter of refugees' rights and called for greater humanitarian aid for people displaced by the Syrian civil war.